pablotron/sha3/README.md

 }
 ```

-See the `examples/` directory for more examples.
+See the `examples/` directory for more.

 ## Usage